TNB142/sentiment_app_demo/README.md

 # Sentiment Prediction Demo Application
 Sentiment analysis has emerged as a crucial and captivating machine learning problem in recent years.
 Numerous methods exist for predicting people's emotions, whether derived from text, facial expressions, or gestures.
 In this application, a machine learning model was trained on a dataset of tweets and seamlessly integrated into an app.
-The backend was constructed using Flask, while the frontend was developed with HTML/CSS.
+The backend was constructed using Flask, while the front end was developed with HTML/CSS.

 In detail, an SVM model was trained using the mix_CARER dataset, which is a combination of the CARER dataset and a tweet dataset.
-The mix_CARER dataset comprises 30,000 texts and labels.
+The mix_CARER dataset comprises 30,000 texts and 6 labels: sad, joy, love, fear, anger and surprise.
 Further information, including details on a preprocessing project and a training project, will be provided in the Bonus Section.

 Despite the model being trained on an English dataset, the application supports the deep-translator package, enabling the translation of other languages into English.
 However, it's important to note that using this translator may potentially reduce the accuracy of predictions.
 ## Setup Environment